Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

 Use the right tools

 Can you imagine migrating scripts/data manually?
 Not the best idea.
 Using the right tools during data migration will make the process faster and more efficient.
-You can use the tools for data profiling, discovery, data quality verification and for testing.
+You can use the tools for data profiling, discovery, data quality verification and testing.

 Consider choosing the right migration tools as one of the key components of your planning process.
 Your choice should be based on the organization’s use case and business requirements.